 Charles Industries, Ltd. offers an "advanced replacement" service if a replacement unit is required as soon as possible.
 With this service, the unit will be shipped in the fastest manner consistent with the urgency of the situation.
 In most cases, there are no charges for in-warranty repairs, except for the transportation charges of the unit and for a testing and handling charge for units returned with no trouble found.
-Upon receipt of the advanced replacement unit, return the out-of-service unit in the carton in which the replacement was shipped, using the pre-addressed shipping label provided.
-Call a customer service representative for more details.
+Upon receipt of the advanced replacement unit, return the out-of-service unit in the carton in which the replacement was shipped, using the preaddressed shipping label provided.
+Call your customer service representative at the telephone number above for more details.